 In the event that you have already been suspended or disqualified from obtaining a licence, and are caught driving on any public road within Tasmania, you will be guilty of an offence.

 Driving whilst suspended in Tasmania

-Under section 9 of the Act, you may be charged with driving whilst under a suspension if the court is satisfied that you were driving a motor vehicle on a public road whilst your licence was subject to a suspension.
-Please note that even a foreign licence subject to a suspension period is included as an offence under the Tasmanian Act.
+Under section 9 of the Vehicle and Traffic Act 1999, it is an offence to drive on a public road whilst your licence is subject to a suspension.
+This offence covers local licenses as well as foreign licences subject to a suspension period.
 Further, this section of the Act makes it an offence for a person to employ an individual and permit them to drive a motor vehicle on a public street if their licence is subject to a suspension.

 Driving whilst disqualified in Tasmania

-In rare circumstances, the courts will accept a defence to a charge of driving whilst suspended/disqualified.
+In rare circumstances, a person may succeed in defending a charge of driving while suspended or disqualified.
 The most common defence is that the offender did not know, or could not have known that their licence was subject to a suspension/disqualification.
 However, this defence will only be available in limited circumstances and is subject to many exceptions.

 In some circumstances, a defence of duress or sudden and extraordinary emergency may also be available.